 Married couples that face mounting debt can file for joint bankruptcy together for the purpose of discharging the debts that they cannot pay.
 This is simply known as a joint bankruptcy or joint Chapter 7 bankruptcy.

-A Bankruptcy Attorney Can Help Determine Whether You Qualify for Joint Chapter 7
+Determine Whether You Qualify for Joint Chapter 7

 Allmand Law Firm, PLLC can help you and your family get a fresh start.
 If debt collectors are after you and it doesn’t seem like you’ll ever be able to pay off your debt, joint Chapter 7 is a powerful option available to help you start over again.
 Contact us today to discuss your situation with an experienced bankruptcy attorney.

 When you and your spouse file for bankruptcy together, you file a single set of bankruptcy papers with the court.
 You disclose all property, debt, income, and expenses to the court.
 This information forms the basis of your petition.

 The debts can be those owed by you and your spouse individually or debts owed by the two of you together.
 Any debt that you want to have discharged can be added.
 The benefit of this is that a single joint petition can discharge any debt that is allowed to be discharged by Chapter 7.
 There are, however, certain instances in which filing jointly may not make sense.
 We’ll discuss this in more detail below.

 One thing you want to bear in mind is that Chapter 7 discharges your debts by cannibalizing your assets.
 While some assets can be protected, others cannot.
 If one spouse files for bankruptcy, any property that they own or property that is owned jointly would be automatically protected.
 So there is a danger in filing jointly.